Read and write words ending in –ap.

 - Upbeat music and music player (optional)

-Tell the children that today they will follow an Ap Map as they read and write words that end in –ap.
+The children will follow an Ap Map as they read and write words that end in –ap such as map, cap, rap, and lap.

 Follow the Ap Map

-- Display the Ap Map Directions (see below) large enough for the children to see and read it together.
+- Display the Ap Map Directions large enough for the children to see and read it together.

 - Look at the Ap Map together as a group.